Formula E: Point scoring

-Points are awarded to the top ten drivers using the standard FIA system (25-18-15-12-10-8-6-4-2-1).
+Points are awarded to the top ten drivers using the standard FIA system (25–18–15–12–10–8–6–4–2–1).
 The driver securing the pole position is also awarded 3 points, while the driver setting the fastest lap (if they finish in the top ten) additionally receives 1 point (2 points during the first two seasons).
-In addition, for season six and seven (2019-21) the driver achieving the fastest lap during group qualifying was awarded 1 point.
+In addition, for season six and seven (2019–21) the driver achieving the fastest lap during group qualifying was awarded 1 point.
 The championship consists of both a drivers' and teams' championship.
 A driver's end of season total is made up of a driver's best results.
 A team's total is made up by counting both drivers' scores throughout the season.

 Fanboost

-For each race, fans can vote for their favorite driver via the official website or app to give them an extra power boost which can be activated by pushing an overtake button.
-Voting starts 3 days before the event and closes after the opening 15 minutes of the race.
-The five winning Fanboost drivers each receive an extra power burst that can be used in a 5-second window during the second half of the race.
-Fanboost was discontinued for season 9.
+For Formula E's first eight seasons (2014–22), fans could vote for their favorite driver via the official website or app to potentially provide teams with an extra power boost which can be activated by pushing an overtake button.
+Voting started three days before the event and closed after the opening 15 minutes of the race.
+The five drivers that got the most votes each received an extra power burst that could be used in a 5-second window during the second half of the race.
+Since the 2023 season, Fanboost was discontinued.